AtanasovAtanas/pb-interactive-java/EN/11-While-Loop-Exercise/04-Problem.md

 | Troy | | |

 ## Comments

-In that case the book Ani is searching for is "Troy", and the library\'s capacity is 8 books.
+- In that case the book Ani is searching for is "Troy", and the library\'s capacity is 8 books.

-The first book is "Stronger", the second one is "Life Style", the third one is desired - "Troy" and the program ends.
+- The first book is "Stronger", the second one is "Life Style", the third one is desired - "Troy" and the program ends.

+# Example
 | **Input** | | **Output** |
 | --- | --- | --- |
 | The Spot | | The book you search is not here! |